hereldar/php-date-times/docs/reference/local-date-time.md

 public function second(): int;
 ```

-Returns the second of the minute.
+Returns the second of the minute, from 0 to 59.

-@return int<0, 59>

 ### millisecond